The SDRS-SRP Can Help You Prepare for Retirement

 Strength in numbers

 The SDRS-SRP uses its overall participant numbers to keep fees low.
-The plan charges an annual recordkeeping fee of .21 percent of the total assets of each participant’s account – that’s only $21 for each $10,000 you have accumulated from your investments.
+The plan charges an annual recordkeeping fee of 0.16% ($0.16 per $100) is assessed at the rate of 0.01333% each month or $1.00 per month.
+If your account balance is less than $7,500, the administrative cost will be $12 per year ($1 per month).
+When your balance exceeds $7,500, the 0.16% annual asset fee will apply.
+Annual asset fees will be capped at $500 (combined maximum).
 This fee helps to fund the creation of newsletters, your account statements, reports and online resources to help you manage your SDRS-SRP account.